Skip to main content

 Grant of Asylum

 If you are looking to apply for asylum status, you aim to receive a grant of asylum.
-Here, the USCIS determines your eligibility for asylum.
+Here, USCIS determines your eligibility for asylum.
 Afterward, you will receive a Form I-94 or an Arrival Departure Record.
-This indicates that you have been granted asylum status according to the rules of the Immigration and Nationality Act (INA).
+This indicates that you have been granted asylum under the Immigration and Nationality Act (INA).

-Then, after one year of holding an asylee status, you may apply for permanent residence or a green card.
+After one year of holding asylee status, you may apply for permanent residence (a green card).
 On top of the one-year residency, you must also meet other criteria and submit documents to qualify for permanent residence status.
-See the FindLaw article "How to Get a Green Card as a Refugee or Asylee" to learn more.

 The grant of asylum status includes you as the principal applicant and may also include your dependents in the United States.
 Your dependents are immediate family members such as your spouse and minor children.
 However, for them to be granted asylum, they should meet the following requirements: